ietf-wg-ntp/Roughtime-interop-code/README.md

    "run.sh".
 It should take one argument, either "client", or "server".
 Logs should be written to `/data` as client.log or server.log respectively.
 4. Make sure that key material is configured as above.
-5. `implementations/implementations.yml` is what tells plummet what is available and if they have client and/or server support.
+5. `implementations/implementations.yml` is what tells Plummet what is available and if they have client and/or server support.
 Fill it in.
-6. Run plummet and check the output in `results/`.
+6. Run Plummet and check the output in `results/`.
 7. Send us a PR, and have another biscuit, you deserve it.

 ## Licence